rgutierrez-cotech/mac-dev-setup/README.md

 Open a fresh terminal.
 Now when you run `ipy`, it will launch the QT Console with your configured options.

 To use the in-line Matplotlib functionality (nice for scientific computing), run `ipy --pylab=inline`.

+### Setting up VSCode for python programming

+If you'd like to run/debug your python application in VSCode:

+1. Create a python virtual environment in your project root, following the instructions above
+2. In VSCode, open the command palette and select *Python: Select Interpreter*
+3. Look for the option with the Python version number and virtual environment name of your project and select that one.
+4. Now we need to set up a debugger launch profile.
+Click the Debug icon on the furthest-left toolbar.
+5. You should see the debug toolbar and a small menu at the top.
+Click the gear icon.
+6. Wait a few seconds for a `launch.json` file to appear.
+7. Look through the available Python launch configurations and find one suitable for launching your application.
+8. Modify the `program` and `args` values if necessary, then save.

 ## Node.js